Mister Car Wash (NYSE:MCW) Releases FY 2022 Earnings Guidance

-Mister Car Wash (NYSE:MCW – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.440-$0.470 for the period, compared to the Thomson Reuters consensus estimate of $0.470.
+Mister Car Wash (NYSE:MCW – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $0.440-$0.470 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.470.
 The company issued revenue guidance of $875 million-$895 million, compared to the consensus revenue estimate of $853.90 million.

-Several research firms recently weighed in on MCW.
-BMO Capital Markets dropped their price target on Mister Car Wash from $25.00 to $23.00 in a report on Friday, March 25th.
-Morgan Stanley raised Mister Car Wash from an equal weight rating to an overweight rating and set a $20.00 price objective for the company in a report on Tuesday, January 18th.
-Zacks Investment Research cut Mister Car Wash from a buy rating to a hold rating in a report on Wednesday, January 12th.
-William Blair started coverage on Mister Car Wash in a report on Wednesday, March 16th.
+A number of research analysts have weighed in on MCW shares.
+BMO Capital Markets reduced their price target on shares of Mister Car Wash from $25.00 to $23.00 in a research report on Friday, March 25th.
+William Blair initiated coverage on Mister Car Wash in a research note on Wednesday, March 16th.
 They issued an outperform rating for the company.
-Finally, Stifel Nicolaus raised Mister Car Wash from a hold rating to a buy rating and set a $20.00 price objective for the company in a report on Friday, March 11th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of Buy and an average price target of $22.80.
+Zacks Investment Research lowered Mister Car Wash from a buy rating to a hold rating in a research report on Wednesday, January 12th.
+Stifel Nicolaus raised shares of Mister Car Wash from a hold rating to a buy rating and set a $20.00 target price on the stock in a research report on Friday, March 11th.
+Finally, Morgan Stanley raised shares of Mister Car Wash from an equal weight rating to an overweight rating and set a $20.00 price target on the stock in a research note on Tuesday, January 18th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Mister Car Wash presently has an average rating of Buy and a consensus target price of $22.80.

 Mister Car Wash, Inc provides conveyorized car wash services in the United States.
 It offers express exterior and interior cleaning services.
 The company also provides related automotive services, including quick lube services and gasoline sales.
 As of March 31, 2021, it operated 344 car wash locations in 21 states, which include 263 express exterior locations and 81 interior cleaning locations.